 I love all things evolutionary biology.
 I completed my undergraduate degree at the University of Sydney in 2017.
 For my honours thesis, I spent six months at a research station in the Northern Territory, running a common garden experiment focusing on cane toad behavious and morphology.
 I completed my Ph D in the School of Biological, Earth and Environmental Sciences at the University of New South Wales, Australia, in 2022.
 For my PhD research, I pivoted away from field ecology and into genomics, working primarily on the invasive European starling within Australia.
-I am currently working as a Research Fellow in the School of Biological Sciences at the University of Auckland.
+I expanded on this research during my post doc at the University of Auckland, New Zealand, focusing on the role complex genetic elements such as structural variants and transposable elements play in adaptation and evolution.
+I am now a research fellow at Macquarie University, Sydney, and am applying these genomic tools to improve conservation and horticulture of native Australian plant species.

 AMNH starling collections Fires in the NT